Essential normality and the decomposability of homogeneous submodules: Essential normality

 \subsection{Essential normality}

 In this section, we establish our main results on the essential normality of homogeneous submodules of $rH_{d}^{2}$.
 We will require Guo and Wang's result, Theorem 2.2 from \cite{GW08}, about the essential normality of singly generated homogeneous submodules. \begin{thm} [Guo-Wang] Every submodule of $rH_{d}^{2}$ generated by a single homogeneous polynomial is $p$-essentially normal for every $p>d$. \end{thm}

 The next result is well known.
 It was proved, for example, by Shalit in \cite{Sha11}, using his results on stable division.
-The methods introduced here provide a new proof. \begin{thm} Every submodule of $H_{d}^{2}$ generated by linear polynomials is $p$-essentially normal for every $p>d$. \end{thm} \begin{proof} Let $N$ be a submodule of $H_{d}^{2}$ generated by linear polynomials $p_{1},\ldots,p_{n}$ in $\mathcal{P}_{d}$ .
-By applying the Gram-Schmidt process if necessary, we can assume that the set $\left\{ p_{1},\dots,p_{n}\right\} $ is orthogonal in $H_{d}^{2}$.
+The methods introduced here provide a new proof. \begin{thm} Every submodule of $H_{d}^{2}$ generated by linear polynomials is $p$-essentially normal for every $p>d$. \end{thm} \begin{proof} Let $N$ be a submodule of $H_{d}^{2}$ generated by linear polynomials $p_{1},\ldots,p_{n}$ in $\mathbb{C}[z]$ .
+By applying the Gram-Schmidt process if necessary, we can assume that the set $\{p_{1},\dots,p_{n}\}$ is orthogonal in $H_{d}^{2}$.
 Let $N_{1},\ldots,N_{n}$ denote the $H_{d}^{2}$ submodules generated by $p_{1},\ldots,p_{n}$ respectively.
-Then Theorem \ref{thm:guo-wang-principal-submodules-ess-norm} implies that these submodules are each $p$-essentially normal for every $p>d$, and Proposition \ref{prop:linear-family-perpendicular-criterion} implies that the family $\left\{ N_{1},\ldots,N_{n}\right\} $ is perpendicular.
-Note that $N=N_{1}\vee\ldots\vee N_{n}$.
+Then Theorem \ref{thm:guo-wang-principal-submodules-ess-norm} implies that these submodules are each $p$-essentially normal for every $p>d$, and Proposition \ref{prop:linear-family-perpendicular-criterion} implies that the family $\{N_{1},\ldots,N_{n}\}$ is perpendicular.
+Note that $N=\overline{N_{1}+\ldots+N_{n}}$.
 Hence by Theorem \ref{thm:ess-norm-of-perp-submodules}, $N$ is also $p$-essentially normal for every $p>d$. \end{proof}

 The next result is new.
 It establishes the essential normality of submodules of $rH_{d}^{2}$ that are generated by certain linear polynomials.
 We note Arveson's result from \cite{Arv07} that the problem of the essential normality of homogeneous submodules of $rH_{d}^{2}$ is equivalent to the problem of the essential normality of submodules of $rH_{d}^{2}$ generated by arbitrary linear polynomials. \begin{thm} Let $F_{1},\ldots,F_{n}$ be mutually orthogonal sets of linear polynomials, and let $X_{1},\ldots,X_{n}$ be arbitrary sets of vectors in $\mathbb{C}^{r}$.
 Then the $rH_{d}^{2}$ submodule generated by the set of vector-valued polynomials